 Again, I write this not to complain, but to let others looking at the wedding photography business know what it’s like.
 I left some things out but this is just off the top of my head.

 I also wanted couples looking for a wedding photographer to know that it’s a very hard job if done right.
-Wedding photographers just don’t show up, take some photos and leave.
+Good wedding photographers just don’t show up, take some photos and leave.
 There are hours of planning involved and not just the 8 hours we spend with you.
 Keep in mind some wedding photographers are hired guns.
 They get a gig assigned to them, they photograph and they leave.
 They may collect $300 to photograph an entire day, while the studio edits their photos and takes the rest of the money.
 I have thought about doing this.
 Being a hired gun would allow me to photograph weddings and not deal with the stress or hours required to run a business.
 But, at the end of the day, most wedding photography studios have jerks running them and my time is too valuable to make $300 from a jerk.
 They don’t pay for gas too and from the venue either…YOU DO!

 I will miss the bride and groom the most.
 Most of, if not all the wedding couples I worked with, were so ultra cool.
 I never had a bad experience with a bride or groom.
 I truly loved them all.
 That is the one thing I will miss most.